 1986, 31:00 minutes, colour, B&W, English

-Part One, Abortion Caravan - the Federal law changes in 1969, to allow for the legal dissemination of birth control information and the legalization of abortion if performed in an accredited hospital and approved by a therapeutic abortion committee of three doctors (it was not removed from the Criminal Code, making abortion illegal if performed in free-standing clinics or without the approval of a committee.)
-Women respond to the limitations of the new law with demonstrations.
-Participants in Abortion Caravan "declare war on the Government of Canada" and shut down Parliament for the first time in Canada's history.
+Part One, Abortion Caravan examines the Federal law changes in 1969, which allowed for the legal dissemination of birth control information and the legalization of abortion if performed in an accredited hospital and approved by a therapeutic abortion committee of three doctors (it was not removed from the Criminal Code, making abortion illegal if performed in free-standing clinics or without the approval of a committee.)
+Women responded to the limitations of the new law with demonstrations.
+Participants in Abortion Caravan "declare war on the Government of Canada" and shut down Parliament for the first time in Canada's history

 Rental and Sales

 Single Screening Rental

 5 Year Educational Streaming License, Digital File with DVD Circulation Copy

 Gallery Exhibition and Installation, complete Media Request form for quote